ds-gustavo-cunha/ds-gustavo-cunha/README.md

 # **Gustavo Cunha**

 *I built a portfolio webpage where I could display my projects in a more straightforward and personal way.
 You can check it on this [link]( https://ds-gustavo-cunha.github.io/projects-portfolio/ ).
-However, you can also check a brief summary below if you prefer.* 😉
+However, you can also check a brief introduction below if you prefer to do so.* 😉
 #